 Wauseon School District and Oakley

-School therapy dogs are utilized to support students through innovative and creative ways.
-Wauseon School District welcomed Kramer, Assistance Dogs as their school therapy dog.
+School Facility Dogs are utilized to support students through innovative and creative ways.
+Wauseon School District welcomed Kramer, Assistance Dogs as their school facility dog.
 After Kramer retired, district staff realized they had discovered an effective approach to education that needed to continue.
 School counselors decided to continue their journey with ADAI.
 In spring of 2018, Wauseon School District welcomed Oakley into their halls and hearts.

 A true team effort, Theresa Veitmeier, Wauseon Elementary School Principal, and Jessica Gerig, school counselor, and Joe Friess, Wauseon High School Principal, are the handlers for Oakley.